 J-Serve is a collaborative effort run by BBYO in partnership with GOOD DEEDS DAY, REPAIR THE WORLD, and YSA's GLOBAL YOUTH SERVICE DAY.
 The initiative is generously underwritten by The Charles and Lynn Schusterman Family Foundation, among others.

-In an effort to empower a growing number of communities around the world to participate and expand their #JSERVE2019 programs, community grant funding is NOW AVAILABLE!
+In an effort to empower a growing number of communities around the world to participate and expand their #JSERVE2019 programs, micro grant funding (up to $500) is now available.

 In honor of J-Serve's 15th anniversary in 2019, we're expanding the initiative's focus this year to include all forms of meaningful social action.
 Participating communities - including all grant applicants - are encouraged to explore new opportunities to engage a broader range of local Jewish teens by highlighting the value and impact of philanthropy, advocacy, community organizing, life skills training, and more in connection with/instead of traditional direct service (read more here: bit.ly/aboutjserve2019).

 Potential project ideas open for exploration may include (but are not limited to):

 Whether you're a seasoned J-Serve pro or brand new to the network, we welcome all relevant applications from near and far!

 ENGAGE with existing J-Serve projects in your community to see how you can get involved.
 Check out the list of available projects (see list below) to register today, where applicable; or talk to your local Jewish youth professional for more information.
 Can’t find a project near you?
 No worries – what a great opportunity to build your own (see Step #2, below)!